rewoma19/script-summer/amusement_park/amusement-park.md

 - The identifier of the ticket that the visitor bought.

 The function should return an object that holds this information.
 The keys in the object should be called **name**, **age**, and **ticketId**.

+## Task 2

+### Revoke the ticket

+When people leave the amusement park, their ticket gets revoked.
+If they come back, they need to buy a new one.
+To save regular visitors some time, they only need to register once and the visitor information will be kept for subsequent visits.

+That means when a visitor leaves the park, only their ticket should be invalidated but the rest of the visitor object should stay the same.

+Implement the function **revokeTicket** that accepts a visitor object, sets the ticket identifier to **null** and returns the object afterwards.